-The Group is confident that various 4G product offerings will help the Group to broaden its user base as well as the total usage of airtime and mobile data, which in turn will strengthen the market position of the Group and increase its revenue as well as the market share of the Group in the competitive telecommunications industry.
+The Group is currently negotiating with the service providers to further reduce the unit cost of airtime and mobile data and thus the Group would be able to reduce the selling price of the 4G products to enhance competitiveness.
+The Group is now actively looking for distributors to develop overseas markets to enable overseas users who would like to enjoy mobile data services during their overseas travels at lower charges.
+The Group believes that various 4G product offerings will help the Group to broaden its user base as well as the total usage of airtime and mobile data, which in turn will strengthen the market position of the Group and increase our revenue as well as the market share of the Group in the competitive mobile telecommunications industry.

 In the second quarter of 2018, the Group has diversified its business in Hong Kong to the distribution of mobile phones and electronic products.
-For the year ended 31 December 2018, the revenue generated from such distribution business was approximately HK\$60,596,000 which represents the sales proceeds of the mobile phones and electronic products, net of returns and discounts.
+For the year ended 31 December 2019, the revenue generated from such distribution business which represents the sales proceeds of mobile phones and electronic products, net of returns and discounts, increased by approximately 59.5% to approximately HK\$96,665,000 when compared with approximately HK\$60,596,000 for the last corresponding year.